 Reviews will be published once the courses have been delivered.
 However you can easily check trust pilot for reviews of our 17th Edition course and other courses.

 18th Edition Exams & Assessments

-You will take a 2 hour online multiple choice exam on the third day of this course.
+You will take a 2 hour online multiple choice exam booked when you feel ready.
 You will be able to take your blue 18th Edition Regulations book (BS 7671) into the exam with you and refer to it if need be.
 The timing of the exam means that you will have on average 2 minutes per question so a good overall knowledge of the 18th Edition regs plus a thorough understanding of the book is a must.

 Please note that you must bring photographic ID such as passport or driving license with you in order to sit the assessment on this course.

 We stock some books in our main centres, however we can not guarantee stock availability unless you call us in advance to purchase the books.
 To buy books please call 01293 529777.